katholt/srst2/README.md

                         will be generated

   --prev_output PREV_OUTPUT [PREV_OUTPUT ...]
-                        SRST2 output files to compile (any new results from this run will also be incorporated)
+                        SRST2 results files to compile (any new results from this run will also be incorporated)

 Input read formats and options